nlesc-nano/auto-FOX/docs/1_rdf.rst

     \frac{V}{N_a*N_b} \sum_{i=1}^{N_a} \sum_{j=1}^{N_b} \left< *placeholder* \right>

 Given a trajectory, ``mol``, stored as a *MultiMolecule* object, the RDF can be calculated with the following
 command: ``rdf = mol.init_rdf(atom_subset=None, low_mem=False)``.
-The resulting ``rdf`` is a Pandas_ dataframe, an object which is effectively a hybrid between a dictionary and a Numpy_ array.
+The resulting ``rdf`` is a Pandas_ dataframe, an object which is effectively a hybrid between a dictionary and a NumPy_ array.

 A slower, but more memory efficient, method of RDF construction can be enabled with ``low_mem=True``, causing the script to only store the distance matrix